Anxiety, Overthinking? Meet Byron Katie’s Four Questions and a Better Way to Live

 Katie writes, "It's not the problem that causes our suffering; it's our thinking about the problem."

-(Cue the collective, slightly uncomfortable, but relieved sigh.)
+(Cue the collective, slightly uncomfortable, but knowing sigh.)

 Ready to turn down the volume on your inner drama queen (or king)?
 Therapy might just be your next best plot twist.

-👉 Click here to book a session and let’s start cleaning up the mental glitter.
+Are you in Florida and looking for a psychotherapist?
+Click here to book a session, and let’s start cleaning up the mental glitter.